henry2004y/KeyNotes/contents/kinetic.md

 $$

 one easily verifies that the integral of $\hat{f}_m$ over $dv_x dv_y dv_z$ is unity.

-[^dist]: The Maxwellian distribution is probably the most studied one theoretically, but may not be the most commonly observed distribution in a collisionless space plasma system.
-In recent years, another distribution named [Kappa distribution](https://link.springer.com/article/10.1007/s11214-013-9982-9) has gained more attention.

 There are several average velocities of a Maxwellian distribution that are commonly used.
 The root-mean-square velocity is given by